httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## The Accept-CH Response Header Field {#accept-ch}

 The Accept-CH response header field indicates server support for the hints indicated in its value.
+Servers which wish to receive client information through Client Hints SHOULD add Accept-CH response header to their responses as early as possible.

 Accept-CH is a Structured Header {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be an sh-list (Section 3.1 of {{!I-D.ietf-httpbis-header-structure}}) whose members are tokens (Section 3.3.4 of {{!I-D.ietf-httpbis-header-structure}}).
 Its ABNF is: